sonialagunac/sonialagunac.github.io/content/_index.md

       # description: '[All news >>](/news)'
       # Note: `username` refers to the user's folder name in `content/authors/`
       username: admin
+  - block: collection
+    id: newsnew
+    content:
+      title: '🗞️ Recent News'
+      text: '<a href="/news" style="text-decoration: underline;">See all News >></a>'
+      subtitle: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: news_col
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
+    design:
+      # Choose a layout view
+      view: citation # CHange to data-title-summary, also cute
+      # Reduce spacing
+      spacing:
+        padding: [0, 0, 0, 0]
     # design:
     #   spacing:
     #     padding: [0, 0, 0, 0]   # Removes internal padding